 We’ve gathered all the intel from each [security] interception so you can see how the NFL managed to act fast and make sure people weren’t tweeting #securityfail post-event.
 This is what we have learned:

 The 11-day “Operation Interception,” targeted criminals in the Atlanta area before the major sporting event, but it’s an issue every city faces 365 days a year.
-Event venues, special task forces, and security groups are leveraging technology, like Navigator, to find criminals engaging with and promoting prostitution.
+As a result, event venues, special task forces, and security groups are leveraging technology, like Navigator, to find criminals engaging with and promoting prostitution.

 Dave Portnoy, the self proclaimed “Enemy of the NFL”, snuck into the Super Bowl despite being banned from the event after crashing the NFL media night.
 Teneo security consultant for the Mercedes Benz Stadium, William Batton, warned the Barstool Sports president that he would be removed if found on the premises.

-Major sports leagues are using Navigator to find these trespassers as well as people bragging about running onto fields/courts – a prank that can cost organizations fines upwards of $25,000.
+Major sports leagues are using Navigator to find these trespassers as well as people bragging about running onto fields/courts.
+These pranks can cost organizations fines upwards of $25,000.

 Every year more people sneak into sporting events and boast their success online (some, like Portnoy, apparently do want to get caught!)

 Not everyone wants to get caught, though – like the crazed fan wearing a (stolen) S.A.F.E jacket – overtop of a Patriots Jersey.

 The post-game security interception had savvy security guards identify a man trying to get into the Patriots locker room to celebrate the Super Bowl victory.